 Just like how a tiny seedling can sprout into a tall and lush plant, a small cannabis business can grow into a thriving, well-known brand.
 You just have to take the first step: break into the industry.

-With a New York cannabis microbusiness license, you can participate in various aspects of the cannabis supply chain, from cultivation to retail sales, but on a smaller, more manageable scale.
+With a New York cannabis microbusiness license, you can participate in various aspects of the supply chain, from cultivation to retail sales, but on a smaller, more manageable scale.

 Understanding the NY Cannabis Microbusiness License

-Before we delve into the legal side of licensing, we have to answer an important question: what is a cannabis microbusiness?
+Before we delve into the legal side of licensing, we have to answer an important question: What is a cannabis microbusiness?

 Let's break down the term.
-"Micro" means small, and "business" refers to an organization or entity that operates in a specific industry.
+"Micro" means small, and "business" refers to an organization or entity that operates within a specific industry.
 So, a cannabis microbusiness is a small-scale company that is licensed to engage in cannabis-related activities.

 Authorized Activities and Restrictions

-- Distribution: You're also permitted to distribute the cannabis products you've produced to retail dispensaries or on-site consumption premises.
+- Distribution: You're permitted to distribute the cannabis products you've produced to retail dispensaries or on-site consumption premises.

 The NY cannabis microbusiness license comes with some restrictions regarding ownership, such as: